 This course will focus on the use of electronic information systems in healthcare.
 It integrates medical administrative and clinical record management and computer technology for performing common medical practice functions.
 The course covers computer hardware and software components, network and World Wide Web technologies, decision support systems, health information standards, information system acquisition or in-house development, implementation, evaluation, user training, and maintenance.
-Students get hands-on experience of electronic health record creation, updating, maintenance, and utilization to gain proficiency in the use of Electronic Health Record (EHR).
+Basic database use and management will be explored.
+Students will practice the use of request for proposals and the stages of the procurement process.
+Students will complete a basic tutorial to view a real electronic health record.
 (3 credits)

 This course meets certain CAHIIM competencies for HIM Majors.